viet34tqc/notebook/redux.md

     `dispatch(addTodo(text)) // text will be the param of payload creator`
   - Output: Promise with data or Promise with Error (async always return Promise)

-Output: action creators and their types:
+Output: action creators and their action types:

 - fetchPosts.pending: todos/fetchPosts/pending
 - fetchPosts.fulfilled: todos/fetchPosts/fulfilled